mvdh7/PyCO2SYS/docs/validate.md

 Switching between `buffers_mode='explicit'` and `buffers_mode='auto'` in PyCO2SYS does not alter this figure sufficiently for any differences to be visible.

+### Uncertainty propagation

+The uncertainty propagation calculations have been tested by comparing the directly calculated results with those of Monte-Carlo simulations (also conducted using PyCO2SYS).
+The tests have not identified any significant differences between these independent approaches.

+You can see the tests that have been conducted, and run them for yourself, with the [test scripts on GitHub](https://github.com/mvdh7/PyCO2SYS/tree/master/tests).

 ## External comparisons

 ### CO2SYS for MATLAB